1904labs/hwe-labs/week5_silver/README.md

 4. Define a non-streaming dataframe using `read` on top of the bronze customers directory on S3
 5. Register a virtual view on top of that dataframe
 6. Define a `silver_data` dataframe by joining the review and customer data on their common key of `customer_id`
-7. Write that silver data to S3 under `s3a://hwe-$CLASS/$HANDLE/silver/reviews` using append mode and a checkpoint location of `/tmp/silver-checkpoint`
+7. Write that silver data to S3 under `s3a://hwe-$CLASS/$HANDLE/silver/reviews` using append mode, a checkpoint location of `/tmp/silver-checkpoint`, and a format of `parquet`
 8. Outside of this program, create a table on top of your S3 data in Athena, and run some queries against your data to validate it is coming across the way you expect.
 Some useful fields to validate could include:

    * product_title